gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Edit-nested-repository-settings-gij-self-managed.md

 ---

-## How to edit a nested repository with Git Integration for Jira app?

-### Pre-GIJ version 5.x.x
+## Pre-GIJ version 5.x.x

-Go to the Manage integrations configuration page and choose an integration with the nested repository to manage.
+Go to the Manage repositories configuration page and choose an integration with the nested repository to manage.

 1. Click &nbsp;<img src='/wp-content/uploads/actions-icon.png' /> Action ➜ **Show integration repositories**.